Active ETF Market Share Update & Weekly Market ReviewLearn more about this firm

 Past performance is not indicative of future results.

 This document should not be considered investment advice and the information contain within should not be relied upon in assessing whether or not to invest in any products mentioned.
-This document has been prepared without regard to the individual financial circumstances and objective of persons who received it.
+This document has been prepared without regard to the individual financial circumstances and objectives of persons who received it.
 The securities discussed in this document may not be suitable for all investors.

 This material was compiled by AdvisorShares based on publically available data.
 AdvisorShares makes no warranties or representation of any kind relating to the accuracy, completeness or timeliness of the data and shall not have liability for any damages of any kind relating to such data.